 persistence across browser tab sessions.
 For example, if you refresh the

-Cloud Console in a tab or connect to your Cloud Shell from a
+Google Cloud console in a tab or connect to your Cloud Shell

 Cloud Shell supports the default

 example, if you press Ctrl+b and then %,

 session window into left and right panes, which can be useful for debugging.

 tmux in Cloud Shell, click the Terminal Settings

 button (wrench icon), select Tmux Settings and de-select the

 Enable Tmux Integration option.

 Cloud Shell collects anonymized usage statistics on commands that are run inside the Cloud Shell terminal.
 Statistics are collected only on commands that come pre-installed in the Cloud Shell.
 These metrics can't be tied back to your account.